futel/dialplan-functions/README-deploy.md

 # Meta-requirements

+AWS credentials should be set up and the us-west-2 region configured, however that is done.

 AWS should be set up as described in README-aws.

 An AWS Certificate Manager certificate should be set up as described in README-ssl.